The Dikpalas

 Mount (Vahana): Often depicted on a Man, a donkey, or a horse.

-City: Krishnajana
+City: Krsnajana

 5. West: Varuna